isomerpages/tp-virtualcampus/_events/Highlights/POLITE Games 2023.md

 ⭐ Look forward to sweet treats (popcorn/candy floss) at the soccer games too!

 One spirit, one dream, one team.
-Let’s rally together as one #TPFAM and make TP truly a #TPhomeofchamps!
+Let’s rally together and make TP truly a #TPhomeofchamps!

 #### **List of POL-ITE Sports Participated By TP**<br>